AIVenture0/PubG-Win-prediction-using-ML/README.md

 Starting guide for Colab beginners : [GET STARTED WITH GOOGLE COLAB # FREE GPU](http://ai-venture.com/get-started-with-google-colab-free-gpu/).

 ## Result
-The output of the code is to predict the  "Final Finish Placement Prediction" of all the playes who participated in the Game.
+The output of the code is to predict the  __Final Finish Placement Prediction__ of all the playes who participated in the Game.

 ## Youtube Video
-Check out  the complete descriptive video based on the code described in this GitHub repo:
+Check out  the complete descriptive video based on the code described in this __[GitHub repo](https://github.com/AIVenture0/PubG-Win-prediction-using-ML)__:

 [![Pubg](https://raw.githubusercontent.com/AIVenture0/PubG-Win-prediction-using-ML/master/Image/Pubg.png)](https://youtu.be/V-ywy6XzrCE)